nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 </table>
 The EPS prescriptionID if this medication or medical device has been prescribed via the Electronic Prescriptions Service.
 The element in the Identifier data type that **MUST** be populated when a groupIdentifier is populated is `identifier.value`.

-All EPS prescribed drugs **MUST** have the prescriptionID present in this field.
+All EPS prescribed drugs **MUST** have the prescriptionID present in this field and have `system` element set to `https://fhir.nhs.uk/Id/prescription-order-number`.

 ### status ###